Skip to content

 The algebra

-The point of the module is that the four combinators below are closed over Linear: combine linear inputs and you get a linear output, with its slope and intercept computed directly.
+The point of the module is that the four combinators below are closed over the piecewise-linear functions (LinearPiecewise): combine PWL inputs and you get a PWL output, in closed form.
 Only when an Unknown enters the mix does the result degrade to Unknown.
+This is the convex piecewise-linear normal form of the (max, +) algebra — the same algebra the layout engine composes constraints in (see Constraints as the core).

 Slope as a data-driven signal